Integrate OneTrust with Google Tag Manager

 GTM consent configuration

 GTM’s consent configuration is a great feature that allows managing the consent state inside GTM and aligning the tags with that.
-It shouldn’t be mixed with consent mode, a feature the Google tags have for reading the consent configuration data and adjusting their behavior accordingly.

 Once you’ve integrated your CMP with the GTM consent configuration, you can align any tag with the consent selections by including additional consent checks.
 The additional consent checks block the tag if the necessary consent has not been granted.